smp46/FileFerry/README.md

 backend externally (on a seperate remote machine) to the front-end, your mileage may vary as to how well this would or wouldn't work on a single host.

-**This section requires updating regarding what needs to be changed to get this running under a different domain (that isn't fileferry.xyz), stay tuned for that.**

 ### Prerequisites